jneumeier/PHP-HTML-MySQL-Web-Form/readme.txt

 About This Program:
 *********************

 This is a web form that saves entries with PHP and MySQL, and displays the entries to the user with PHP in conjunction with MySQL database calls.
-JavaScript JQuery is used to make the main form dynamic.
+JavaScript jQuery is used to make the main form dynamic.

 *********************